Argentine legislator dies 3 days after attack by gunmen

 FILE - In this May 18, 2016 file photo provided by the Nation's Honorable Chamber of Deputies, lawmaker Hector Olivares attends a congressional commission session in Buenos Aires, Argentina.
 Argentine Senate ... more

-BUENOS AIRES, Argentina (AP) — An official in Argentina's Senate says a legislator has died three days after being seriously wounded in a gun attack that killed a provincial official.
+BUENOS AIRES, Argentina (AP) — Argentine legislator Héctor Olivares died three days after being seriously wounded in a gun attack that killed a provincial official, a Senate official said Sunday.

-Acting Senate president Federico Pinedo said Sunday that Chamber of Deputies member Héctor Olivares died of his wounds.
+Acting Senate president Federico Pinedo said Olivares died of his wounds earlier in the day.

 At least six people have been detained in what has been described as a "mafia-style" attack Thursday that shocked Argentines.
 Officials have said two gunmen in a parked car shot wounded Olivares and killed Miguel Marcelo Yadón near the country's congressional building in Buenos Aires.

-Olivares was a representative from La Rioja province in the lower house of congress.
+Olivares, a member of the pro-government Radical Civic Union party, represented La Rioja province in the Chamber of Deputies, the lower house of congress.
 Yadón worked for La Rioja's federal electric transportation system.

 Authorities have said investigators are still trying to determine a motive.